srajma/drafts/Articles/features/foreign/axial.md

 **My take:** an Indian elite of Brahmins and Kshatriyas – the former claiming descent from Vasiṣṭha and the latter claiming descent from the Kurus – dominated much of Afghanistan already before the 6th century BC, and influenced the development of Zoroastrianism.
 While the Achaemenid dynasty itself, being Persian, probably did not descend from them, they were influenced by Zoroastrianism and their names were based on old “cultural heroes”.
 This Indian presence likely extended to Bactria – it is worth noting that the earliest mentions of Bactria are from early Vedic literature, e.g. the Śatapatha Brāhmaṇa, which states them to be of Kuru origin:

-Now Balhika Prātipīya, the Kauravya king, heard people say, “There is that Duṣṭarītu Pauṃsāyana who has been expelled from the kingdom which has come down to him through ten generations: for him that Cākra Sthapati wants to perform the Sautrāmaṇī and to confer upon him the dominion over the Sṛñjayas.”
+Now Balhika Prātipīya, the Kauravya king, heard people say, “There is that Duṣṭarītu Pauṃsāyana who has been expelled from the kingdom which has come down to him through ten generations: for him that Cākra Sthapati wants to perform the Sautrāmaṇī and to confer upon him the dominion over the Sr̥ñjayas.”

 —[Yājñavalkya, in the Śatapatha Brāhmaṇa, 12.9.3, c.
 8th century BC.](https://www.wisdomlib.org/hinduism/book/satapatha-brahmana-english/d/doc63487.html)